 There’s no secret that tennis is demanding.
 How demanding?
 That's tough to say.
 I mean, how do we measure the intensity and stress of a practice or match?
 Traditionally, time on court has been the go to method - but does this sole metric give us enough info?
 Is a 3-set tennis match 'hard' because it goes the distance?
-Many of us would assume that a 3-set match is taxing.
+Naturally, many of us would assume that a 3-set match is taxing.
 But what if the scoreline was 6-1, 2-6, 6-2 and finished in about 1.5 hours?
-While another scoreline looks something like this: 6-4, 6-7, 7-6 and lasts for over 3 hours?
+Contrast that to a scoreline of 6-4, 6-7, 7-6 - a match that lasts for over 3 hours?
 Surely these 2 scenarios aren’t the same.
 We have a similar dilemma in practice settings.
 What if player A is playing all out during a session while player B brings the intensity down a notch?

-You may be wondering why this important anyway?
+You may be wondering why this is important anyway?
 Well, knowing the stress that practices and matches have on players can provide useful information for the coach.
-It may help the design of future sessions while at the same time mitigating injury, overtraining and possible burn-out.
-In this post, we’ll outline the importance of monitoring training load, how to measure it and then how to apply it with your players.
+It may help the design of future sessions - i.e. you don’t want to plan a tough session full of movement drills if a payer has had consecutive hard training days.
+Further to that, gaining more insight into the stress & intensity of a session can perhaps help mitigate injury, overtraining and possible burn-out.
+In this post, we’ll outline how to measure training intensity using a simple tool - called the rating of perceived exertion (RPE).
+This tool has HUGE implications when it comes to monitoring training load.
+We’ll find out how to measure it and then how coaches can apply the tool when working with players.

 Why is monitoring training load important?